mlex/jmeter-maven-example/README.md

 # JMeter Maven Example
 Example how to integrate jmeter tests in a maven build and how to automatically generate graphs from the test results using the jmeter plugins CMDRunner.

 The jmeter tests can easily be used as part of a jenkins-job.
-See ...
+See https://mlex.ci.cloudbees.com/job/jmeter-maven-example/

-This example was created to accompany a blog post:
+This example was created to accompany a blog post: coming soon

 ## Quickstart